animal-tree/Writing-stuff/Stuff18-Proof-overview.md

 I also weened onto these thing consecutively.
 First, quitting things, then once that stabilized, diet.

-Note: I did all this and more for years.
+Note: I did all this and more for years. in order to recover from:

+(1) hair loss

+and

+(2) brain damage.

+Neither of which I may have fully recovered from.
+But both induced by medical malpractice by qualified professional doctors, and notably also (in tandem not excluding), insurance.